 Apricots are good source of beta-carotene, an antioxidant that guards against heart disease and certain cancers.
-Experts suggest that consuming a daily intake of 3 to 6 milligrams of beta-carotene is associated with a lower risk of chronic disease.
-Three apricots have 1 milligram of beta carotene.
-(One serving of fresh apricots is equivalent to 3 small fruits; a serving of dried apricots is ¼ cup (60 ml) or about 6 apricot halves.)
+Experts suggest that consuming a daily intake of 3 to 6 milligrams of beta-carotene is associated with a lower risk of chronic diseases.
+Four apricots have 1.5 milligrams of beta carotene.

-Fresh apricots also contain notable amounts of fibre lycopene, vitamin C and potassium.
-And they're relatively low in calories: 3 apricots have only 50 calories.
+Apricots also contain notable amounts of fibre, lycopene, vitamin C and potassium.
+And they're relatively low in calories: 4 apricots have only 67 calories.

-Apricots also have a low glycemic index, which means they cause a gradual rise in blood glucose (sugar) levels.
-This makes them an especially healthy snack for people managing their blood sugar.
+Apricots have a low glycemic index, too, which means they cause a gradual rise, not quick, in blood glucose (sugar) level.
+This makes them a healthy snack for people wanting to sustain their energy level longer.

 Source: Canadian Nutrient File, 2007b